szapp/FeatShare/doc/anchors.rst

             | ...

     finalReplace.first
-        A special phrase may be defined for the first replacement.
+        A special phrase may be defined instead of the first replacement.

     finalReplace.last
-        A special phrase may be defined for the last replacement.
+        A special phrase may be defined instead of the last replacement.

 .. _anchors.deleteFiles: